kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // ResponderStatus represents the last observed status of the eviction process of the responder.
 // It should be only updated by the designated responder whose name is .name field.
-// +structType=atomic
+// +structType=granular
 type ResponderStatus struct {
-    // Name must be a fully qualified domain name of at most 253 characters in length, consisting
-    // only of lowercase alphanumeric characters, periods and hyphens (e.g. bar.example.com).
+    // name allows you to identify the responder reacting to the EvictionRequest.
+    //
+    // It must be a valid domain-prefixed path (such as "acme.io/foo").
-    // This field must be unique for each responder.
+    // This field is initialized by Kubernetes and must be unique for each responder.
-    // This field is required and immutable.
+    // This field is required.
     // +required
+    // +k8s:required
     Name string `json:"name" protobuf:"bytes,1,opt,name=name"`

+    // startTime tracks the time at which this responder was designated as active and should start
+    // processing the eviction request.
+    // It should reflect the present time when set.
+    // This field is initialized by Kubernetes when this responder becomes active.
+    // This field becomes immutable once set.
+    // +optional
+    // +k8s:optional
+    // +k8s:update=NoModify
+    // +k8s:update=NoUnset
+    StartTime *metav1.Time `json:"startTime,omitempty" protobuf:"bytes,2,opt,name=startTime"`

-    // HeartbeatTime is the last time at which the eviction process was reported to be in progress
+    // heartbeatTime is the last time at which the eviction process was reported to be in progress
     // by the responder.
-    // Cannot be set to the future time (after taking time skew of up to 10 seconds into account).
-	// The time can only be incremented.
-There must be at least 60 second increments during
+    // It should reflect the present time when set.
+    // Responders should avoid heartbeats more frequent than 20 seconds to avoid overloading the
-	// subsequent updates.
+    // control-plane.
-	// The first initialization of this field must also set StartTime.
     // +optional
+    // +k8s:optional
-    HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,2,opt,name=heartbeatTime"`
+    HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,3,opt,name=heartbeatTime"`

-    // ExpectedFinishTime is the time at which the eviction process step is expected to end for the
+    // expectedCompletionTime is the time at which the eviction process step is expected to end for the
     // responder.
     // The time cannot be set to the past.
-    // May be empty if no estimate can be made.
+    // May be omitted if no estimate can be made.
     // +optional
-    ExpectedFinishTime *metav1.Time `json:"expectedFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedFinishTime"`

-	// StartTime tracks the time at which the Responder first started processing the eviction request.
-	// It should be set to the present time (after taking time skew of up to 10 seconds into account).
-	// The initialization of this field must also set HeartbeatTime.
-	StartTime *metav1.Time `json:"startTime,omitempty" protobuf:"bytes,4,opt,name=startTime"`
+    // +k8s:optional
+    ExpectedCompletionTime *metav1.Time `json:"expectedCompletionTime,omitempty" protobuf:"bytes,4,opt,name=expectedCompletionTime"`

-    // CompletionTime tracks the time at which the Responder stopped processing the eviction request.
+    // completionTime tracks the time at which the Responder stopped processing the eviction request.
     // Completion means that the responders has either fully or partially completed the
     // eviction process, which may have resulted in target eviction (e.g. pod termination).
-    // It should be set to the present time (after taking time skew of up to 10 seconds into account).
+    // It should reflect the present time when set.
+    // This field becomes immutable once set.
+    // +optional
+    // +k8s:optional
+    // +k8s:update=NoModify
+    // +k8s:update=NoUnset
-    CompletionTime *metav1.Time `json:"startTime,omitempty" protobuf:"bytes,4,opt,name=startTime"`
+    CompletionTime *metav1.Time `json:"completionTime,omitempty" protobuf:"bytes,5,opt,name=completionTime"`

-    // Message provides human-readable details about the state of the responder and the eviction
+    // message provides human-readable details about the state of the responder and the eviction
     // process.
-    // This may be an empty string.
+    // Maximum length is 4000 characters.
+    // +optional
+    // +k8s:optional
-    // +required
+    // +k8s:maxLength=4000
-    Message string `json:"message" protobuf:"bytes,2,opt,name=message"`
+    Message string `json:"message,omitempty" protobuf:"bytes,6,opt,name=message"`
 }

 ```